vaminator/vamtb/README.md

-  setref        Set var and files as reference. sortvar       Moves vars to subdirectory named by its creator. statsvar      Get stats on all vars. varlink       Link var and dependent to configured directory. zinfo         Return zip meta info of files in var.
+  setref        Set var and files as reference. sortvar       Moves vars to subdirectory named by its creator. statsvar      Get stats on all vars. varlink       Link var and dependent to current directory. zinfo         Return zip meta info of files in var.
 ```
 ## Database